 Court Records are public records and available to anyone.
 These records include a case file that contains a court docket and any of the filings and documents filed in your case.
 You can access your court records on their website, or at the Escambia County Clerk of Court where the case was filed.

 Each and every state maintains records of someone’s criminal past.
 These online databases are connected so you can track criminal convictions from another state.
-You are able to go to the Escambia County Courthouse and check in person, or check online.
+You are able to go to the Escambia County Courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and in the event that it was in a completely different state, you might have to pay for a more intensive search.

 A search of someone’s criminal history you can get a listing of all the arrests, charges, or convictions for any crimes, which can include: